pichim/PM2_PES_Board_Example/docs/markdown/ws1.md

 >Part 2:
 > - NUCLEO-F446RE board
 > - Mini USB cable
-> - IR sensor (check which one you have in your kid, the model name is on the side, it will determine the maximum range of the suported measurements)
+> - IR sensor (check which one you have in your kit, the model name is on the side, it will determine the maximum range of the suported measurements)
 > - Additional wires to connect the sensor to the NUCLEO board
 > - Paper tape
 > - Length measuring tape